iainctduncan/learn-scheme-for-max/part_1.rst

   (my-fun!)
   s4m> 100

-  ; var has changed in the global scope var s4m> 101
+  ; now var has also changed in the global scope var s4m> 100

 Function parameters create bindings that are active in the function body,